zacharywhitley/unbbayes/unbbayes.datamining/README.txt

 <If you do not have learning module in your local mvn repository, then execute the below command>
-Go to \plugins>
+Go to \mvn_lib\unbbayes>
-mvn install:install-file -DgroupId=br.unb.cic -DartifactId=unbbayes.learning -Dversion=0.0.1 -Dpackaging=jar -Dfile=unbbayes.learning.jar
+mvn install:install-file -DgroupId=br.unb.cic -DartifactId=unbbayes.learning -Dversion=1.1.0 -Dpackaging=jar -Dfile=unbbayes.learning-1.1.0.jar

 CREATING A RELEASE